HMS Vigo (1810)

 HMS Vigo was a 74-gun third rate ship of the line of the Royal Navy, launched on 21 February 1810 at Rochester.

 She became a receiving ship in 1827, and was broken up in 1865.

+HMS Vigo is one of the few but significant number of ships to have been built by a shipyard owned by a woman.
+A Mrs Mary Ross was the widow of the former owner of Acorn Warf at Rochester.
+She was evidently successful in the business and would go on to build a further 8 vessels for the Royal Navy, including one other 74-gun ship, HMS Stirling Castle.